christophstrasen/WorldObserver/docs/guides/interest.md

 - For squares, the key is `squareId`.
 - For zombies, the key is `zombieId`.
+- For rooms, the key is `roomId`.
+- For items, the key is `itemId`.
+- For dead bodies, the key is `deadBodyId`.
 - Larger `cooldown` means fewer repeats (lower cost + less spam).

 ### `zRange` (floors)